floneum/floneum/kalosm/README.md

 Kalosm is a simple interface for pre-trained models in rust.
 It makes it easy to interact with pre-trained, language, audio, and image models.

 There are three different packages in Kalosm:
-- `kalosm_language` - A simple interface for text generation and embedding models and surrounding tools.
+- `kalosm::language` - A simple interface for text generation and embedding models and surrounding tools.
 It includes support for search databases, and text collection from websites, RSS feeds, and search engines.
-- `kalosm_sound` - A simple interface for audio transcription and surrounding tools.
+- `kalosm::sound` - A simple interface for audio transcription and surrounding tools.
 It includes support for microphone input and the `whisper` model.
-- `kalosm_vision` - A simple interface for image generation and segmentation models and surrounding tools.
+- `kalosm::vision` - A simple interface for image generation and segmentation models and surrounding tools.
 It includes support for the `wuerstchen` and `segment-anything` models and integration with the [image](https://docs.rs/image/latest/image/) crate.

 ## What can you build with Kalosm?